mverboom/build/BUILD.md

 `PKGORG`
 This optional parameter defines an organisation name.
-The value of this parameter will be sustituted when B_ORG is used in the [DEB] section of the recipe.
+The value of this parameter will be substituted when B_ORG is used in the [DEB] section of the recipe.

 `PKGMAIL`
-This optional parameter defines an email adress.
-The value of this parameter will be sustituted when B_MAIL is used in the [DEB] section of the recipe.
+This optional parameter defines an email address.
+The value of this parameter will be substituted when B_MAIL is used in the [DEB] section of the recipe.

 `POSTBUILD`
 This can point to an optional script to be run after the build process is